Are you able to sell a house with a tax lien In Oregon

 How Tax Liens Affect Your Home’s Market Value

-Tax liens can influence how much your home is worth.
+Tax liens can influence the value of your home.
 A tax lien is a claim against your property due to unpaid taxes.
-This may lead buyers to believe that real estate is risky, lowering the property’s value.
+This may make buyers believe real estate is risky, lowering the property’s value.

 • Financial Impact: A tax lien might lower your home’s worth.
-Buyers could ask for discounts because they feel there is a risk.
+Buyers who feel there is a risk could ask for discounts.

 • Property Depreciation: With a lien, the real estate may seem less stable financially, leading to lower offers and less market interest.

-• Market Perception: A tax lien can make buyers think there is financial trouble, which can also lower your home’s value.
+• Market Perception: A tax lien can make buyers think there is financial trouble, lowering your home’s value.

 These factors are important for homeowners who want to sell their homes at the best price.